 Taxes - We'll go into more depth on this later but there are a few different taxes you should be aware of, capital gains tax, inheritance tax and income tax.

-Morgage - You must check if the property you are inheriting still has a mortgage on it, if it does you will need to take on these payments at least for the duration of probate.
-You need to get in touch with the mortgage company who will go through their terms in this particular situation.
+Morgage - You must check if the property you are inheriting still has a house repayments on it, if it does you will need to take on these payments at least for the duration of probate.
+You need to get in touch with the house repayments company who will go through their terms in this particular situation.

 Insurances & Bills - When you inherit a property you will need to pay the bills for the household.
 This involves paying the house insurance and council tax, although you may be able to get a discount on council tax for the property being unoccupied, but that depends on the local council.